M. Giant's

 Jenny's right: Who lets a dog care for a recuperating monkey?
 Who lets the dog and the monkey handle doorman duties?
 Who lets a monkey pick up donuts, work in a grocery store, or cook in a restaurant?
 Eccentric New Yorkers who dress all in yellow, apparently.

-By Blogger Melinda, The Bad Mommy, at 7:04 AM
+By Blogger Melinda, The Bad Mommy, at August 29, 2007 at 7:04 AM

 It is so funny you posted this today because we were watching the PBS cartoon yesterday morning, and I wondered aloud, "why does he keep leaving George alone?"